ollypom/ee-jenkins/README.md

 This is a repository to configure a fully functioning Jenkins CICD environment running on top of Docker Enterprise Edition (Docker EE).
 This is using the Docker Swarm Orchestrator within Docker EE.

+For demonstrations, this repo is linked with https://github.com/ollypom/ee-demo-app

 ## Build your images and push them to DTR (Distributed Trusted Registry)

 Firstly we will build the required images for the Jenkins Environment.
 The pre-requisites for this include downloading your UCP Client Bundle and placing it within the the Jenkins-Master and Jenkins-Slave repository.
 We will use the certificates within this bundle later.